Reading dog food company claims on some food packaging, one might assume that the food is highly superior to everything else on the market.

 Natural Chicken as the first ingredient, (as opposed to unnatural chicken?
 The last thing you want to do is feed your dog an unnatural chicken product.)

 Butcher quality chicken: What does that even mean?
 I never realized that butchers had a rating scale.
+All meats at one time or another come from a butcher.

 Healthy fruits: versus unhealthy fruits.
 I thought that all fruits were healthy.
 Silly me.

 Active ingredients versus inactive ingredients?
 Active ingredients sound like something in an over the counter medication.
 And, here I thought they were talking about dog food.
+Dog food should not include words such as active ingredients.

 Real Lamb versus fake lamb?
 So who would have guessed there was such a thing as a fake lamb?
 Which scientist thought up that one?